 5 Must-try Refreshing Drinks With Home-grown Herbs

-#1 Herbal mocktail
+Herbal mocktail

-Don’t let the not so creative name of this drink mislead you.
-The recipe is quite exotic, with herbs that are local, but it’s open for interpretations as well.
 You can use various types of ingredients to serve as a base and you can change the herbs, depending on their availability.
-And if that didn’t win you, then the health benefits that this summer drink possess will do.
+And if that didn’t win you, then the health benefits that this summer drink possesses will do.
 The herbs in the recipe are oregano, holy basil, and betel leaf.
+You can grow all of them at home, here’s how:

 • Oregano.
 Quite easy to grow, oregano needs almost no care.
 The things it requires, though, are full sun and loose soil mix.
 Drainage is important, so you need to grow it in a spot where you can control the amount of water.
 A container will do the job just fine.
 Water frequently but don’t overdo it.
 Harvest the herb just before it blooms.

-#2 Lemon, Ginger & Lavender “Hot Toddy”
+Lemon, Ginger & Lavender “Hot Toddy”

 The thing about this one is that it is both extremely creative and utterly strange with the garlic that’s in the recipe.
 Yes.
 You’ve read that right.
 The garlic clove is supposed to add a spicy note, and we are sure it does its job perfectly.

 The cool thing about this herbal drink is that it’s great for summer and for winter as well.
 Adding a bunch of ice will make it great for the hot days to come.
 And lavender is quite a fool-proof plant to grow.
-It loves almost all types of soil, lots of sunlight and can manage well without constant watering.
-If you are going to grow it in a pot, you should aim for a large one.

-#3 Cranberry, Tangerine, Rosemary & Cream soda mocktail
+Cranberry, Tangerine, Rosemary & Cream soda mocktail

 Just the effort of saying the name can make you thirsty as hell.
 A great combo that should be served in every bar, at least in our opinion.
 It certainly does look like a drink you should pay for.
 But no. You can make this herbal drink with stuff you probably have in the fridge at this very moment.
-And, of course, using fresh grown rosemary from your herbal corner.
+And, of course, using fresh-grown rosemary from your herbal corner.

-Rosemary is quite popular and can thrive in almost any conditions.
+Rosemary is quite popular and can thrive in almost any condition.
 Nevertheless, we advise you to buy a small plant and continue to cultivate it on your own, rather than grow one from a seed.
-Again, rosemary prefers larger containers if you’re going to grow it in one.
-The plant can grow up to a meter in height with long, deep roots.
-Water frequently during the summer months and you shouldn’t have any problems.

-#4 Fizzy Herbed Pineapple limeade
+Fizzy Herbed Pineapple limeade

-Mint
+Mint growing tips

 The important thing to know is that when the plant starts to flower, its leaves stop growing, which is bad for harvesting the herb as you need the leaves.
 In order to slow down this process, you need to remove the flowers from the mint plant.